Heat kernel estimates on manifolds with ends with mixed boundary condition: Heat Kernel Estimates

 Consider the function $1/h$ on $(U_i^*, \sigma h^2).$ By the correspondence between $L^2(U_i^*, \sigma)$ and $L^2(U_i^*, \sigma h^2),$ $1/h$ is harmonic in the geometric interior of $U_i^*.$ It also has vanishing normal derivative on $\delta U_i^* \cap \delta U_i,$ since this is true of $h.$ However, $h$ does not have vanishing normal derivative on the inner boundary of $U_i^*,$ so $1/h$ is not itself superharmonic.
 Nonetheless, $1/h$ is a local harmonic function in $U_i^*$ in the desired sense outside of a compact set containing $\inner U_i^*$, so $1/h$ can be extended to a positive superharmonic function in $U_i^*.$ Since $h$ behaves like $u_i,$ if this modified version of $1/h$ is constant, then $u_i$ must be relatively constant on $U_i^*$.
 However, if this is the case, then $\overline{U_i}$ must have been non-parabolic to start with, so $U_i^*$ must also be non-parabolic.

 \end{proof}

 We now come to the main result of this paper.
-In the theorem, all notation will be as in Theorem \ref{HK-ends-estimate} where subscripts $h$ indicate we have applied the theorem to the manifold $(\Omega, h^2 \sigma).$ We recall some of this notation here.
+In Theorem \ref{main_thm} below, all notation will be as in Theorem \ref{HK-ends-estimate} where subscripts $h$ indicate we have applied the theorem to the manifold $(\Omega, h^2 \sigma).$ For explicit examples of the estimates in Theorem \ref{main_thm}, see Section \ref{exs}.

+Before the main result, we recall some notation (see also Theorem \ref{HK-ends-estimate}).
 For $x \in \Omega,$ the notation $i_x$ indicates to select the index $i$ such that $x$ belongs to the end $U_i.$ If $x \in K,$ we set $i_x = 0$.
-Also let $|x| := \sup_{y \in K} d(x,y).$ The distance $d_+$ indicates distance passing through the compact middle $K,$ whereas $d_\emptyset$ indicates distance avoiding $K.$ We also define two functions relative to the $h$-transform space.
+Also let $|x| := \sup_{y \in K} d(x,y).$ The distance $d_+$ indicates distance passing through the compact middle $K,$ whereas $d_\emptyset$ indicates distance avoiding $K.$ We will also need the following two functions involving the $h$-transform.

 \begin{defin} If $B_i(x,r)$ denotes a ball in $U_i$ centered at $x$ with radius $r$ and $o_i$ is a fixed reference point on $\inner U_i, \ 1 \leq i \leq k,$ then

 and $V_{0,h}(r) = \min_{1 \leq i \leq k} V_{i,h}(r).$